aurelilia/gamegirl/README.md

 A Gameboy (Color) emulator written in Rust, rewrite of [gamelin](https://git.angm.xyz/ellie/gamelin).

 ## Status
-Early, Tetris and Dr. Mario kinda work but not without a decent amount of visual glitches.
+Early, Tetris and Dr. Mario work perfectly but no audio.

 ## Goals
 The main goals of this emulator is to create a nice-to-use emulator with many comfort features that should be able